clagnut/TODS/README.md

 ```
 @supports ( font-variant-position: sub ) {
     sub, .sub {
         vertical-align: baseline;
         font-size: 100%;
         line-height: inherit;
         font-variant-position: sub;
     }
 }

 @supports ( font-variant-position: super ) {
     sup, .sup {
         vertical-align: baseline;
         font-size: 100%;
         line-height: inherit;
         font-variant-position: super;
     }
 }
 ```

 If font-variant-position is not specified, browsers will synthesise sub/superscripts, so we need to manually turn off the synthesis.
-This is the only way to use a font's proper sub/sup glyphs, however it's **only safe to use this if** you know your font has glyphs for all the characters you are sub/superscripting.
-If the font lacks those characters (most only have sub/superscript numbers, not letters), then only Firefox (correctly) synthesizes sup and sub - all other browsers will display normal characters in the regular way as we turned the synthesis off.
+This is the only way to use a font’s proper sub/sup glyphs, however it’s **only safe to use this if** you know your font has glyphs for all the characters you are sub/superscripting.
+If the font lacks those characters (most only have sub/superscript numbers, not letters), then only Firefox (correctly) synthesises sup and sub - all other browsers will display normal characters in the regular way as we turned the synthesis off.

 ```
 .chemical {
     --opentype-sinf: "sinf" on;
 }
 ```